Host Family Program

 Where: You can host in your home, or in and around Regina.
 For example, you could invite your student to your home for a meal or movie night, go for a walk around Wascana Lake, or do a fun activity together, such a bowling.

-When: You can be a Host Family for one or both semesters in the 2017/2018 school year.
+When: You can be a Host Family for one or both semesters of the school year.

 How often: It would be great if you could get together with your student at least once during a semester.